Joel Westheimer: Biography

 Joel Westheimer was born to Manfred and Ruth Westheimer in Washington Heights, New York City.
-Ruth Westheimer, better known as Dr. Ruth, is a sex therapist, professor, author, and media personality, and one of the first to develop the field of media psychology.
+Ruth Westheimer, better known as Dr. Ruth, was a sex therapist, professor, author, and media personality, and one of the first to develop the field of media psychology.

 In his youth, Westheimer attended private schools in New York City, which were balanced by a socially-minded educational experiences with Hashomer Hatzair, a socialist-Zionist youth group in weekly meetings, outings, and summer camps, enforcing ideals of community values and equality.
 Here, he was influenced to believe in building strong education communities that are open to critique and youth leadership.

 Westheimer pursued his undergraduate studies in engineering at Princeton University, studying electrical engineering and computer science.
 He was passionate about this exciting new field and the "counter-cultural cachet" that it exuded in the 1970s and 1980s.
 His time at Princeton, however, would inform his future world views and pursuits.
 He studied the connections between society and technology, and took smaller courses in liberal arts, including courses in gender studies.
 Westheimer went on to be the first male student, and first male engineering student, to earn a certificate in Women's Studies at Princeton.

 Westheimer also engaged in travel while studying at Princeton, and spent a half-year working as a computer programmer in Argentina.
 He became interested in the political scene in the country, which was vastly different from the USA.
-His time there helped formulated his conceptions of civic education and social movements, as he witnessed protests and Argentina's political recovery.
+His time there helped formulate his conceptions of civic education and social movements, as he witnessed protests and Argentina's political recovery.

 Music was also important during his time at Princeton.
 He wrote and played music with Michael Mann, and started a group called "Folksinging" with friend Michael Berkowitz.
 With this group, they engaged students over politics, social issues, and music, eventually forming strong bonds that created campus movements.

 Westheimer's interest in engineering decreased as he became more interested in his other pursuits in university.
 At the end of his second year, he failed out of his program at Princeton, and was made to reapply in order to be readmitted to the school.
 He reapplied and graduated from Engineering with Honours.

 Westheimer went on to receive a Master's and Ph.D in Education from Stanford.
 He taught for a brief period at Stanford, before moving to New York University.
 He left the USA when he received a position at the University of Ottawa, where he now serves as the University Research Chair in Democracy in Education, and is the education columnist for CBC Radio's Ottawa Morning show.

 Joel Westheimer lives in Ottawa with his wife and two children.